noodldocs/noodldocs.github.io/2.4/guides/working-with-data/cloud-data/query-filters/README.md

 Filtering a Query locally (using **Filter Records**) have these main advantages
 * Once the **Records** are in the app, you don't need to send **Records** over the network which makes your app much faster.

-* If you have many users of your app, by not Querying the Cloud Database, you put less stress on it.
+* If you have many users of your app your Backend and Database may be congested.
+By avoiding Querying the Cloud Database too often, for example by handling data locally, you put less stress on it.

 Often, the most optimal solution is to combine the two methods.
 Make a Filtered Query towards the database that filters down the amount of **Records** to be sent to the app to a reasonable number, then use **Filter Records** for additional filtering and sorting locally.